Fitting a wheel

 See also:

-when the light is poor.
+when the boot is closed.